ncase/blog/src/posts/on-depression.md

 (Note 2 — the standard way of "intuitively" describing effect sizes is Cohen's recommendations: 0.2 = small, 0.5 = medium, 0.8 = large.
 Personally, I prefer the "school grade letter" comparison, since it's more concrete.
 But hey, you do you.)

-But it's not limited to just grades & academic performance — effect sizes can help us understand any kind of difference between groups, in observation or in experiments!
+But it's not limited to just grades & academic performance.
+Effect sizes can also help us understand any kind of difference between groups, in observation or in experiments!

 For example...

 ---

+<a id="interpreting_depression"></a>

 ## Depression!